kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 8. Code changes are reviewed on `localhost` running on [MAMP](http://www.mamp.info/).

-9. For production deployments, my custom `grunt push` command does the following:
+9. A custom `grunt push` task begins a deployment sequence that does the following:

    * makes Jekyll build the site again, but adds the extra step of embedding related posts to the bottom of all post pages.

+   * appends the MaxCDN URL to the proper assets, as mentioned above.

    * minifies the site's HTML.